nvtkaszpir/vagrant-gitlab-runners/README.md

 Shell scripts provided so that you really do not need anything else.
 This can be easily converted into kickstart/preseed/cloudinit scripts.

+# Notice

+This is a quick proof of concept and is far from any production use.
-Notice that there are already puppet/ansible modules/roles in the world.
+There are already puppet/ansible modules/roles existing in the world.

 # Flavours